osisoft/PI-Adapter/V1/Administration/Start and stop an adapter.md

 1. Open command line.

-2. Depending on whether your adapter is running or not, type the following:
+2. Depending on whether your adapter is running or not, type one of the following:

     Example: **Start** OSIsoft Adapter for OPC UA